-You will also see an icon for the car manufacturer of your car.
+You will also see an icon for the manufacturer of your car.
 Tapping this will take you away from CarPlay and back to your car's main infotainment system, offering access to its navigation option or settings for example.

 Certain notifications will appear from your iPhone when connected to CarPlay, such as event alert reminders, new message alerts and of course incoming calls.

 The banner will disappear after a few seconds, as it does on your iPhone, but if you tap it, Siri will ask if you would like it to read the new message or open Maps to launch directions for an upcoming event.
 If you don't want to receive notifications whilst driving, you can turn on the Do Not Disturb feature on your CarPlay Dashboard through the Settings app.

 Being able to make phone calls in the car is nothing new.
 It's been possible for years thanks to Bluetooth so the Phone section of Apple's CarPlay is perhaps the least exciting.
 That said, you couldn't possibly have something like CarPlay without the ability to make and receive calls so it's a fundamental part of the system too.

 During a call, your car's display will look very similar to how your iPhone screen does during a call, though a few of the options are lacking, such as FaceTime.
-The name of the person you are talking to appears in the centre of your car's display, with the red circular end call icon and three circular options beneath comprising mute, keypad and add call.
+The name of the person you are talking to appears in the centre of your car's display, with the red circular end call icon and three other circular options comprising mute, keypad and add call.

 Sending and receiving messages is one of the features of CarPlay that is a little more exciting than being able to make and receive calls.
 Like calling though, there are a couple of ways in which you can compose a new message to someone in your contacts.

-The first is the same as calling in that you can use the voice control button on the steering wheel and tell Siri you want to send a message to the name of the contact you wish to text or iMessage.
+The first is the same as calling in that you can use the voice control button on the steering wheel and tell Siri you want to send a message to the name of the contact you wish to text or Message.

 Dictate your message to Siri as prompted and when you finish talking, Siri will read back your message and ask if it should send it.
 You then have the option to send the message as it is, cancel it, or change it in case Siri has misunderstood you, or you have changed your mind about what you want to say.